CrlsMrls/learning-notes/AWS/EC2/load-balancers.md

   - desired, minimum and max capacity
   - Scaling policy based on CPU usage

+Scaling policies:

+- Cooldown: During the cooldown period, the ASG will not scale out nor in, to allow metrics to stabalize
+- CPU usage: Average CPU utilization
+- Request count per target: number of requests
+- Scheduled scaling: based on the time
+- Predictive scaling: forecast load based on Machine Learning rules
+- Custom metrics pushed using `CloudWatch`

 ### 2. (optional) Create Spot Fleet

 Instead of creating an Auto Scaling Group, we could create a Spot Fleet

 A Spot Instance is an unused EC2 instance that is available for less than the On-Demand price.

+Steps:

 - Use previous defined `Launch template`
 - Define `Target capacity`.